-The Olde Farmhouse Market is an event featuring antique, vintage and other collectible items for sale at Abbotsford’s Tradex Centre in April and November.
+The Olde Farmhouse Market is an event featuring antique, vintage and other collectible items for sale in the spring and late fall each year.

 This article contains information about the following topics: